Latest SeedProd News

 Invest in Readability

-The content is a vital part of your blog, which makes readability non-negotiable.
+Your blog content matters most, so it must be easy to read.
 Choose fonts that are easy on the eyes and ensure they contrast with your background color.
 If the text is hard to read, it can turn people away.

 aioseo blog layout example with clear typography